mahendra-shinde/java-performance-optimization/module-10-design-patterns.md

-# Performance Design Patterns and Java APIs (with Explanations)
+# Module 10: Performance Design Patterns and Java APIs

 Applying the right design patterns and Java APIs can dramatically improve application performance, maintainability, and scalability.
 Below are key areas, recommended patterns/APIs, and explanations for each.